nseadlc-2020/package-todo-cli-task/shared/README.md

 ## Specification

-1. The app can be run in the console with `node todo.js`.
+1. The app can be run in the console with `./todo.sh`.

 2. The app should read from and write to a `todo.txt` text file.
 Each todo item occupies a single line in this file.
 Here is an example file that has 2 todo items.